dinarabdullin/PeldorFit/README.md

 PeldorFit
 =========
-A program PeldorFit is developed for analysis of orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) data.
+The program PeldorFit is developed for analysis of orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) data.

 Further description of the program can be found in the manual and in the paper (see below).